VaibahvTodkar/angular-crud-operation/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-Created an Angular CRUD APPlication using MEAN and CORS 1.Create user
+## Created an Angular CRUD APPlication using MEAN and CORS
+1.Create user
 2.Delete User
-3.Update User  // some issue
+3.Update User
 4.View Users